We adopt a methodical seven stage process to avoid a driving ban

 Here are some example cases dealt with by the firm

-R V HS Banbury MC.
-Client was alone in her vehicle at a car park after consuming alcohol and called the police due to not being able to drive home having been unable to contact her husband for a lift.
+Client was alone in her vehicle at a car park after consuming alcohol.
+She called the police with no other no means to get home after trying to contact her husband for a lift.
 The case was dropped after we persuaded the CPS the client had no intention to drive home.

 Special reasons can avoid a driving ban where no legal defence is available.
 In some cases even a criminal record may be avoided and your legal fees reimbursed where the court agrees to an absolute discharge.
 Here are some examples